emuskardin/CatIO-MBD-Framework/README.md

 # Framework for model based diagnosis
 Framework for creating models for diagnosis, as well as testing their quality using co-simulation.
-Consisteny based and abductive diagnosis are possible.<br>
+Basic documentation with use examples is shown in this readme.

-#Interaction with FMIs
+# Interaction with FMIs
 FMI can either be standard test benches of form
 ```
 model Testbench